Repertoire

 Program

-Carl Philipp Emanuel Bach – Sonata c-Moll Wq 78
+Carl Philipp Emanuel Bach – Sonata in C minor Wq 78

 Wolfgang Amadeus Mozart – Sonata in C Major K. 296